-Of all the landscaping projects a homeowner will face, properly landscaping a slope will probably be the most challenging.
+Of all the landscaping projects a homeowner will face, thinking of creative ideas to landscape a slope is probably the most challenging.
 However, when properly designed and landscaped, a slope can add eye-catching appeal to the area and be a problem-free addition for years to come.
-Regardless of whether you are landscaping a slope in the backyard or front of the home, there are important factors you need to consider about the slope and the site’s conditions before the actual landscaping takes place.

 Grade of the Slope